Providing early feedback and resource connection to support course persistence.

 The Academic Alert Initiative is a two-part approach creating pathways to connect undergraduate students with the resources needed to meet the rigors of college-level academic work and expectations.

-- Complete Course Progress Requests for target populations of students.
-Directions for completing requests are available online.
+- Population specific referrals: Complete Course Progress Requests for target populations of students.
 Athletics Academic Success will email instructors of student athletes progress requests at key points in the semester.
 Course progress updates (both positive and needs-improvement) is requested.

 Syllabus Language (copy & paste text below)